szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 Congratulations, now you are able to configure Helm installations with a declarative values.yaml file!

-Now that you are able to install and upgrade Helm charts, it's time to complete your must have Helm knowledge by looking at the other thing that Helm does well: templating.
+Now that you are able to install and upgrade Helm charts, it's time to complete your must-have Helm knowledge by looking at the other thing that Helm does well: templating.

 ## Templating - the anatomy of a Helm chart